Roshith93/100-days-of-code/r5-log.md

 ### DAY16 - FEB 8th 2021

 **Today's Progress** started doing DOM projects.
 Did an app which changes background color on click of a button using vanilla js.
+### DAY17 - FEB 9th 2021

+**Today's Progress** Used JS to do a reviews section, in which we can swipe to prev and next